 The success of the annual WeatherFest event depends highly on the WeatherFest Organizing Committee.
 Members of the Committee must fully understand what is expected of them in the year leading up to the event.
 This is done by summarizing the roles and responsibilities of each of the Committee members.
 Outlined below are the committee member positions and the roles and responsibilities that accompany the position.

-WeatherFest Organizing Committee Co-Chairs (2015 – Viviane & Teri)
+WeatherFest Organizing Committee Co-Chairs (2015 – Viviane & Teri & Kevin Koesel)

 Oversee WeatherFest Organizing Committee member activities